ddc-java-15/el-8/docs/index.md

 ## Intended users

 - Professional people that need on the go guidance
   > As a new business owner I have a tendency to easily feel overwhelmed.
-Entrepreneurship is full of challenges and set backs.I need an app that can quickly lift me up so I can be my best self and succeed!
+Entrepreneurship is full of challenges and set backs.I need an app that offers me concrete advice that can quickly lift me up,  so I can be my best self and succeed!
 - Working parents that struggle with balance in their life
-  > As a working mother of three, I usually turn to food for comfort, it has been nice to have an app that can point me to some healthier options.
+  > As a working mother of three, I usually turn to food for comfort, it has been nice to have an app that offers well proven advice that have been known to help people ouf ot a rut.

 ## Functionality